pflanze/functional-perl/htmlgen/README.md

   logo generation into its own file, [`logo.pl`](../website/logo.pl), so that it can be reused by the mailing list archive generator.

+* the word "path0" in identifier names refers to a relative path from the site root.

 * `$filesinfo` (passed around explicitely for no particular reason?), is a `PFLANZE::Filesinfo` object, mutated to add information (remember that I said it was not meant as a functional programming